poornasaik/Automation-basic-framework/README.md

-1. Please run the testing.xml file to run the test.
+1. Please run the testng.xml file to run the test.
 2. Tests are located in 'Tests' package.
 3. Use 'Data.xlsx' file in path 'IJP/IJP-automation/src/test/resources/testdata/' to provide data
 4. Logs will be genarated in 'Logs' folder